cggh/panoptes/documentation/importsettings.rst

       *Text (required).* Display name of the relation from child to parent ReverseName
       *Text (required).* Display name of the relation from parent to child

+ReadData
+  *Boolean.* If set to false, this property will not be imported from the TAB-delimited source file. (*NOTE: under construction*).

+CanUpdate: true
+  *Boolean.* If set to true, this property can be modified by the user. (*NOTE: under construction*).